Making small changes to your diet and daily routine can help increase your appetite and ensure that you’re meeting your nutritional needs.

-Additionally, having a regular meal schedule is important for stimulating appetite, helping you consume enough calories and nutrients every day.
+Additionally, having a regular meal schedule is important for helping you consume enough calories and nutrients every day.

-Summary: Scheduling and setting reminders for meals can help you promote appetite and keep track of your food intake.
+Scheduling and setting reminders for meals can help you keep track of your food intake.

 Consuming breakfast on a daily basis is important when you want to increase your appetite and gain weight.

-A review study showed that skipping breakfast can lead you to eat less throughout the day, which is the opposite of what you want (4).
+A review study showed that skipping breakfast can actually lead you to eat less throughout the day (

 If you’re trying to eat more, having breakfast every day is as important as having regular meals throughout the day.

-Summary: Eating breakfast every day could promote your appetite and increase thermogenesis, which could motivate you to eat more.
+Eating breakfast every day could promote your appetite and increase your overall daily calorie intake and diet quality.

-Summary: Decreasing the amount of fiber in your diet could reduce feelings of fullness and make you eat more food during the day.
+Decreasing the amount of fiber in your diet could reduce feelings of fullness and make you eat more food during the day

 Drinking your calories might be a more motivating way to increase your calorie intake than having to chew your food when you do not feel too hungry.